[Ruby_E_Template slug="buzzstream-header"]

 Dolon Mondal

-Rbi repo rate cut
+RBI repo rate cut

 The RBI repo rate cut is making headlines this week, as top Indian banks pass on the benefits to borrowers, causing a noticeable rise in their share prices.